 We believe that the Holy Spirit is a person who convicts the world of sin, righteousness, and judgment.
 He is the supernatural agent in regeneration, baptizing all believers into the body of Christ and indwelling and sealing them until the day of redemption.

-We believe He is the divine teacher who guides believers into all truth and that it is the privilege and responsibility of all believers to be controlled by the Spirit.
-We also believe that He gives spiritual gifts to each believer for the building up of the church.
+We believe He is the divine teacher who guides believers into all truth and that it is the privilege and duty of all believers to be controlled by the Spirit.
+We also believe that He gives spiritual gifts to each believer for the building up of His church.

 Scripture References: John 16:8–11; 2 Corinthians 3:6; 1 Corinthians 12:13; Romans 8:9; Ephesians 1:13–14; John 16:13; 1 John 2:20, 27; Ephesians 5:18; 1 Peter 4:10

-We believe that God created humans, male and female, in His image and likeness with immortal souls, rational nature, and free will.
+We believe that God created humans, male and female, in His image and likeness with immortal souls, endowed with a rational nature and free will.
 Humanity is unique among all of God’s creation and is endowed with intrinsic worth and dignity.

-God created humanity to fill the earth, care for it, and rule over it while bringing glory to His name through lives lived in relationship and faithful service to Him.
+God created humanity to fill the earth, tend to it, and rule over it while bringing glory to His name through lives lived in relationship and faithful service to Him.

 Scripture References: Genesis 1:26; Genesis 2:7; Genesis 2:15–25; Genesis 1:28; 1 Samuel 12:24; Psalm 100:2–3; Isaiah 43:7; John 17:4; Revelation 4:11